 When you or a loved one spend a lot of time in a wheelchair, you are at increased risk for falls and developing pressure injuries (damage to or sores on the skin).
-To help avoid these often painful and troublesome situations, it is critical to choose the most appropriate accessories for your wheelchair.
+To stay safe and comfortable, it is critical to choose the most appropriate accessories for your wheelchair.

 Consider accessorizing your wheelchair with these important tools.